Useful InfoFAQs, Getting There and more

 Queens' College, Cambridge

-Please arrive at Queens’ College front entrance where you will then be directed to the conference facilities.
+Please arrive at Queens’ College front entrance (on Silver Street) where you will then be directed to the conference facilities.

-Information on the Park and Ride sites in Oxford are available here: http://cambridgeparkandride.info/.
+Information on the Park and Ride sites in Cambridge are available here: http://cambridgeparkandride.info/.
 The bus stops are very close to Queens’ near Trumpington Street.

 Train – Trains to and from a wide range of destinations are available from Cambridge city, with direct trains to London Liverpool Street and London Kings Cross stations respectively.
 The city centre station is accessible by bus.